King Henry VIII of England

 On this site stood Brooke House (King's Place) Owned by Henry VIII 1535-47 William Herbert Earl of Pembroke Edward de Vere poet & playwright 1597-1609

-Kenninghall Road, London, United Kingdom where they was
+BSix Sixth Form College, Kenninghall Road, Lower Clapton, Hackney, London, United Kingdom where they was

 The Charter Tower Henry VIII (1491-1547) gave the town its first Royal Charter in 1539.
 The 'charter Tower' is a remnant of the second Bury, built by Richard Combe in the late 16th century.